 Students have the opportunity to work in faculty labs to gain the necessary experience to apply to a graduate program.
 This gives you experience conducting research in a variety of topics relevant to the speech and hearing sciences.

-Under the supervision of a member of the faculty, you can also work on research topics through SPHS-X 490 Readings in Speech and Hearing Sciences.
+Under the supervision of a member of the faculty, you can also work on research topics through SPHS-X 490 Readings in Speech, Language and Hearing Sciences.
 This course can be repeated once for a maximum of 6 credit hours.

 The academic advisor identifies students with an overall GPA of 3.5 or higher during the fall of their junior year, inviting them to apply to the Speech, Language and Hearing Sciences Departmental Honors Program.

 Once accepted, students are paired with a faculty mentor to work on an honors thesis research project.
 Completing Speech, Language and Hearing Sciences Honors is a good way to build research experience in advance of applying for graduate school.
 It also earns you the College of Arts and Sciences Intensive Writing credit.

 High achieving students may be recognized for Academic Excellence in the College of Arts and Sciences, or be eligible for admission to the Hutton Honors College.

 For more information on scholarships and awards visit:

 Internships offer you a chance to develop both technical and transferable skills while making vital professional contacts with others in the field.
 Many students begin exploring internship opportunities, including overseas study programs with internships, as early as your freshman year.

 Learn more about internships, including the possibility of receiving credit through the Walter Center for Career Achievement, where you'll find many resources for both domestic and international internships.